Research Misconduct Policy and Procedures

 B. Preliminary Assessment of Allegations to Determine if Inquiry is Warranted.

-1. Upon receiving an allegation of Research Misconduct, the Provost and the responsible Dean shall, within 15 working days and without notice to any of the parties involved, consult with one another and determine whether an Inquiry is warranted.
+1. Upon receiving an allegation of Research Misconduct, the Provost and the responsible Dean shall, if feasible, within 15 working days and without notice to any of the parties involved, consult with one another and determine whether an Inquiry is warranted.
 If they are unable to agree on whether an Inquiry is warranted, the Provost shall appoint a tenured faculty member to participate in the assessment, and these three individuals shall determine by majority vote whether an Inquiry is warranted.

 2. An Inquiry is warranted if the allegation --

-a.
-Falls within the definition of Research Misconduct under this Policy; and
+1. Falls within the definition of Research Misconduct under this Policy; and

-b.
-Is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified.
+2. Is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified.

 3. If it is determined that an Inquiry is warranted, the Provost shall promptly:

-a. appoint a panel of not more than three individuals to conduct the Inquiry and charge the Inquiry Panel (see Section V.B.1 below);
+1. appoint a panel of not more than three individuals to conduct the Inquiry and charge the Inquiry Panel (see Section V.B.1 below);

-b. secure the relevant Research Records (see Section V.A below);
+2. secure the relevant Research Records (see Section V.A below);

-c. notify the Complainant, the Respondent, the General Counsel, and, in cases involving externally-sponsored research, the Director of the Office of Sponsored Projects (see Section V.C below); and
+3. notify the Complainant, the Respondent, the General Counsel, and, in cases involving externally-sponsored research, the Director of the Office of Sponsored Projects (see Section V.C below); and

-d. provide the Respondent with a copy of the allegations and this Policy.
+4. provide the Respondent with a copy of the allegations and this Policy.

 4. There is not always sufficient information to permit Inquiry of an allegation.
 For example, an allegation that a researcher's work should be subjected to general examination for possible misconduct is not sufficiently substantial or specific to initiate an Inquiry.
 In the case of such a vague allegation, an effort should be made to obtain more information before initiating an Inquiry.
 This information may be sought from any reasonable source, including the Complainant if known.
 However, if further information is to be requested from the Respondent or other persons involved in the alleged misconduct, the Provost should secure the relevant Research Records before making such a request.